hasherezade/process_overwriting/README.md

 + in another, yet common variant, the old module is left as is, and another PE is mapped in a new memory region.
 Then the new module's base address is manually written into PEB (this variant was demonstrated [here](https://github.com/hasherezade/libpeconv/tree/master/run_pe))

 As a result of those classic implementations we get a payload running as main module, yet it is mapped as `MEM_PRIVATE` (not as `MEM_IMAGE` like typically loaded PEs).
-To obtain payload mapped as `MEM_IMAGE` we can use some closery related techniques, such as [Transacted Hollowing](https://github.com/hasherezade/transacted_hollowing) or its variant ["Ghostly Hollowing"](https://github.com/hasherezade/transacted_hollowing#ghostly-hollowing).
+To obtain payload mapped as `MEM_IMAGE` we can use some closely related techniques, such as [Transacted Hollowing](https://github.com/hasherezade/transacted_hollowing) or its variant ["Ghostly Hollowing"](https://github.com/hasherezade/transacted_hollowing#ghostly-hollowing).

 *Process Overwriting is yet another take on solving this problem.*